STWM Gold Certification — Council for Responsible Sport

 On the Southwest corner of Nathan Phillips Square along Osgoode Lane (28 spots)

-Please note that these are public bicycle parking spots and are on a first come, first served basis.
+Please note that these are public bicycle parking spots and are available on a first come, first served basis.
 Any bikes that are parked in these locations will not be monitored by Canada Running Series staff or volunteers.
 Canada Running Series will not be responsible for any damage to bicycles while parked in these locations during the event.

 We encourage all runners, family, friends and spectators to share a ride or take public transportation to the expo and to the race.
 If 10,000 runners all drove 20 miles, we’d produce about 100 tons of CO2.
 That’s because every mile you drive produces about one pound of carbon dioxide.
 Carpooling and public transport can dramatically reduce our footprint.